ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/abstractions.md

 questions:
 - How can we create simpler and more modular codes?
 objectives:
-- Understand the expression "separation of concerns"
+- Explain the expression "separation of concerns"
-- Understand the expression "levels of abstractions"
+- Explain the expression "levels of abstractions"
-- Understand the expression "dataflow"
+- Explain the expression "dataflow"
 - Analyze an algorithm for levels of abstractions, seperable concerns and dataflow
 - Create focussed, modular algorithms